 Data Best Practices for Where to Start

 For every business and organization, the starting line looks different – due to both internal circumstances as well as surrounding environmental factors.
-Regardless where you find your organization and in what capacity you’re able to follow through on, it’s important to be aware of where you are and where you need to go.
+Regardless of where you find your organization and in what capacity you’re able to follow through, it’s important to be aware of where you are and where you need to go.
 For some, these steps may already be in place.
-For others, they may need a renewed sense of urgency; and for some they may be the next main focus area.
+For others, they may need a renewed sense of urgency; and for some, they may be the next main focus area.